christensenacademy/christensen-academy/modules/css-basics/challenges/three-types-of-css-challenge.md

 * Turn the color of the paragraphs red.

 ##Portfolio
-At the completion of this challenge, you should have an HTML file named **3types.html** and a CSS file named **3types.css**.
-I recommend keeping all completed challenges for this module in a folder named css-basics.
-If you want to, you could also make a separate folder exclusively for this challenge.
+At the completion of this challenge, you should have an HTML file named `3types.html` and a CSS file named `3types.css`.
+I recommend keeping all completed challenges for this module in a folder named `css-basics`.
+If you want to, you could also make a separate subfolder named `3types` exclusively for this challenge.